Slashdance: Reception

 "Slashdance" was watched by 1.34 million people during its original broadcast, and gained a 0.6 ratings share among adults aged 18–49.

 The episode has been critically acclaimed.
 On the review aggregator Rotten Tomatoes, "Slashdance" holds an 94% approval rating, based on 17 reviews with an average rating of 8/10.
 The critical consensus reads: "1984 delivers its best episode yet in a mind-blowing installment stuffed to the brim with endless reveals -- a fine return to AHS form."

 Ron Hogan of Den of Geek gave the episode a 4/5, saying, "Mary Wigmore tends to play up the comedy in the episode, with a lot of the one-liners and asides given extra weight thanks to the actors' delivery and the way the scenes are set up, but she also displays some adept timing in the more horrifying moments."
 He concluded by commenting, "The redshirts die swiftly.
 The betrayals are brutal.
 1984 plays with the tropes and traditions of slasher movies and doesn't skimp on the staples of the genre, like flying decapitated[sic] heads and people being impaled on things.
 With the nimbleness of a dancer, American Horror Story is able to both satisfy the tropes and play with the tropes simultaneously.
 Slasher movies, for the right audience, are a lot of fun, and American Horror Story: 1984 is not short on the depraved sense of humor necessary to make a dumb 80's pastiche work.
 Watching fictional characters die is rarely so much fun."

 Kat Rosenfield of Entertainment Weekly gave the episode a B rating.
 She enjoyed the characters' backstories as revealed in the episode, as well as the plot twists, and particularly liked the revelation about Rita, qualifying it as "a shades-of-Valerie-Solanas theory about serial killers being on the rise because of porn, misogyny, and the Vietnam war."
 Rosenfield did not enjoy the introduction of the Mr. Jingles imitators, commenting that they were "pathetic."
 She also criticized the development of Ray's character, to the point that "it is hard not to cheer just a little bit" when he is killed by Mr. Jingles.
 However, she concluded her review by praising the cliffhanger of the episode as "a big WTF moment."

-Variety's Andrea Reiher gave the episode a positive review, and concluded it with, "Can't wait to see what American Horror Story throws at us next week!"
+Variety's Andrea Reiher gave the episode a positive review, concluding with, "Can't wait to see what American Horror Story throws at us next week!"